Atticus29/dataJitsu/specs.md

 - [ ] Make password toggleable to be visible

 # TODO low priority
+- [ ] Whether the user has verified their email address or not doesn't matter yet
 - [ ] Put number of stars and star votes that result in various reputation rewards in constant.ts
 - [ ] //TODO && submissionStatusValue stuff && attemptStatusValue stuff
 - [ ] Remove match and annotation rating from matchDeets because they live elsewhere now